humphd/openrouter-key-manager/README.md

 carol@example.com,CCP555,professor
 ```

-Create keys with a spending limit per user (limits are $USD):
+Create keys for each user with the specified spending limit (limits are per user and in US dollars):

 ```bash
 openrouter-key-manager bulk-create --limit 15 accounts.csv
 ```

-This will generate API Keys for all users and create a CSV file (e.g.,
-`CCP555-student-2024-01-15.csv`) containing the newly created keys:
+This will generate API Keys for all users in `accounts.csv` and create a CSV file (e.g., `CCP555-student-2024-01-15.csv`) containing the newly created keys:

 ```csv
 name,key,hash